Padre Pio: Arrival at San Giovanni Rotondo

-First World War and aftermath
+World War I and aftermath

-When World War I started, four friars from this community were selected for military service in the Italian army.
-At that time, Pio was a teacher at the seminary and a spiritual director.
+When World War I started, four friars from his community were selected for military service in the Italian army.
+At that time, Pio was a teacher and spiritual director at the seminary.
 When one more friar was called into service, Pio was put in charge of the community.
 On 15 November 1915, he was drafted and on December 6, assigned to the 10th Medical Corps in Naples.
 Due to poor health, he was continually discharged and recalled until on 16 March 1918, he was declared unfit for service and discharged completely.

+In September 1918, Pio began to display permanent wounds on his hands and feet, known as stigmata in reference to Christ's wounds.
+In the next months, his reputation of sainthood grew rapidly in the region of San Giovanni Rotondo, attracting hundreds of believers at the monastery coming each day to see him.

 People who had started rebuilding their lives after the war began to see in Pio a symbol of hope.
 Those close to him attest that he began to manifest several spiritual gifts, including the gifts of healing, bilocation, levitation, prophecy, miracles, extraordinary abstinence from both sleep and nourishment (one account states that Padre Agostino recorded one instance in which Pio was able to subsist for at least 20 days at Verafeno on only the Holy Eucharist without any other nourishment), the ability to read hearts, the gift of tongues, the gift of conversions, and pleasant-smelling wounds.

 Pio increasingly became well known among the wider populace.
 He became a spiritual director, and developed five rules for spiritual growth: weekly confession, daily Communion, spiritual reading, meditation, and examination of conscience.